top of page

 It keeps people stuck in patterns of hiding — of showing only the parts of themselves they think will be accepted.
 We internalize the belief that our presence is only welcome if it's flawless.
 That trying hard is only acceptable if it's quiet, polished, and easy to digest, not too messy.

-We shrink, not because we want to disappear, but because we believe it will make us more tolerable.
+We shrink, not because we want to disappear, but because we believe it is what is needed to keep being included.

 But here’s what I’m learning to stand in: